ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r4-building-custom-methods-on-mongoose/README.md

-## Building your own methods on mongoose
+## Building Your Own Methods on Mongoose

-In mongoose, instances of Models are documents.
+In Mongoose, instances of Models are documents.
 Documents have many of their own built-in instance methods.
 We may also define our own custom document instance methods.

 For example: